Bonsai Wiring for Beginners: Basics and Advanced Tips

 Understanding Bonsai Wiring

 At its core, bonsai wiring involves wrapping wire around branches and trunks to manipulate their direction and form.
 The goal is to achieve a desired aesthetic while ensuring the healthy development of the tree.
-There are two main types of wire used in bonsai: aluminum and copper.
+There are two main types of wire used in bonsai: aluminum wire and copper wire.
 Aluminum wire is more malleable and easier to work with, making it ideal for beginners and softer tree species.
 Copper wire, though harder to bend, provides stronger support and is preferred for conifers and trees with stiffer branches.

 Basics of Bonsai Wiring